-Corteva Agriscience is a multinational company, the result of the merger of Dow Química and DuPont, both agricultural businesses.
+Corteva Agriscience is a multinational company, the result of the merger of Dow Chemical and DuPont, both agricultural businesses.
 The company operates in three pillars: seeds, crop protection and digital agriculture, so that producers can maximize their productivity and profitability.

-He became an improvement engineer and worked in different sectors of the company, such as: reliability and production engineering, which is the position he worked in for the longest time.
+He became an Improvement Engineer and worked in different sectors of the company, such as Reliability and Production Engineering, which is the position he worked in for the longest time.

-We made a selection and there were up to 7 or 8 assets that really needed it, but we got 10 sensors in order to observe other equipment that we were curious about.”
+We made a selection and there were up to 7 or 8 assets that really needed it, but we got 10 sensors in order to observe other equipment that we were curious about.

 Fernando reports that the industry has some assets that really needed to be monitored by the sensors.
-Among them, two pumps where the failure rate was very high, with an oscillating vibrational pattern.
+Among them, two pumps where the failure rate was very high, with an oscillating vibration pattern.
 And a tag exhaust fan: B270, with a fouling issue that unbalances over time, due to the product that sticks to the motor.

-For the company, the online monitoring has helped in detecting abnormal vibration before a functional failure or even a breakdown.
+Online monitoring has helped in detecting abnormal vibration before a functional failure or even a breakdown.

 In addition to the change in vibration profile, within the same period, the sensor also detected an unbalance and a misalignment.